Libuše Niklová

 Beautiful shapes, colors, decors and interesting sounds.
 Different materials and functions.
 She elevated toy design to art.

-She created over 230 original toys, many of which were produced in several color variants, for example, rubber figures, animals with accordion bodies, or inflatable toys.
-Some of them have become iconic, for example, the accordion Tomcat.
-In the course of her career, she obtained patents for nine inventions and three national industrial designs.
-Her work won many awards in its time and is now considered modern art and is admired around the world.
-Her toys have been copied in at least 25 countries on both the East and West sides of the Iron Curtain, which is a very unique feature.
+She created over 230 original toys, many of which came in several colour variations, such as rubber figurines, animals with accordion torsos or inflatable toys.
+Some have become iconic, such as the accordion Cat.
+In the course of her career, she was awarded patents for nine inventions and three national industrial designs.
+Her work won many awards in its time and is now considered modern art and is admired worldwide.
+Her toys have been copied in at least 25 countries on both the eastern and western sides of the Iron Curtain, which is hugely unique.

 Czech design icons